lamhq/tech-notes/agile/1-intro.md

 Scrum and XP are favored by software development teams, while Kanban is a darling among service-oriented teams like IT or human resources.

 The agile teams of tomorrow will value their own effectiveness over adherence to doctrine.

+## Agile Manifesto

+The Agile Manifesto is a brief document built on 4 values and 12 principles for agile software development.